Skip to main content

 Review federal and state laws to familiarize yourself with your rights before speaking to an attorney.
 The statutes are challenging, and an experienced lawyer will help you navigate them.
 These laws are available at law libraries, some general libraries, and on the internet.
 Some major federal anti-discrimination and harassment laws include:

 • Title VII of the Civil Rights Act of 1964: 42 U.S.C. §§ 2000e, et seq.
-This federal law prohibits discrimination in terms and conditions of employment on the bases of race, color, national origin, sex, and religion.
+This federal law prohibits discrimination in terms and conditions of employment on the basis of race, color, national origin, sex, and religion.

 • Age Discrimination in Employment Act (ADEA): 29 U.S.C. §§ 621, et seq.
 This federal law prohibits discrimination on the basis of age for workers over the age of 40.